Lame-duck Congress works to set stage for President Trump

 House and Senate negotiators hope to wrap up the defense policy bill, which Congress has passed every year for more than five decades.

-House Republicans are seeking to use the must-pass $602 billion defense policy bill to reverse protections imposed against workplace discrimination by Pentagon contractors based on sexual or gender orientation.
+House Republicans are seeking to use the must-pass $602 billion bill to reverse protections against workplace discrimination by Pentagon contractors based on sexual or gender orientation.
 Another battle is over how much additional money to spend on weapon systems that the Pentagon didn't request in its budget.

 IRAN SANCTIONS